Yushan County: Economy

 Over the last fifty years, the county has harnessed its eight major rivers for power.
 It has three large hydropower stations with installed capacity of about 1.2 megawatts.

 The county is relatively a lagger in economic development.
 But it boasts affluent mining resources, like flagstones and limestones.

 Transportation

 Yushan is a stop on the Zhe-Gan Railway, leading from Shanghai, Hangzhou to Nanchang and further south to Guangzhou and Hong Kong.
 At the end of 2002, the county was also incorporated into the national network of roads with the construction of a highway to Shanghai.
 Its closest airport is one in Quzhou, which flies to various domestic destinations.

-Miscellaneous

-Yushan is famous nationwide for its distinctive success in school education, which is quintessential by the Yushan No.1 Middle School.
-Founded in 1939, the school is cradle of about 1,000 graduates beyond the master's degree.
-It is applying for one of China's top 1,000 elementary and middle schools.

 Sights

 Every year, tens of thousands of domestic and foreign tourists flock to Yushan's picturesque Mount Sanqing (三清山), which has been officially designated as a National Scenic Area.

 Huaiyu Mountains are also a tourist attraction.
 In the Song dynasty, the great neo-Confucianist Zhu Xi taught there.
-In Republican times, the area also hosted a guerrilla affiliated to the Communist Party of China, led by then legendary general Fang Zhimin.
+In Republican times, the area also hosted a guerrilla affiliated to the Chinese Communist Party, led by then legendary general Fang Zhimin.